Temne people: Islam

 Temne originally practiced a traditional polytheistic religion which included belief in a Supreme Being.
 Following their migration from their ancestral home of Guinea, triggered by invasions from neighboring Fulani in the early 15th century, the Temne resettled in northern Sierra Leone.
 There the Temne came into renewed contact with Muslims as Islam's influence grew in West Africa.
-Estimates vary between when Tenme began converting to Islam.
+Estimates vary between when Temne began converting to Islam.
 The 15th-century Portuguese explorers and traders recorded contacts with Muslim peoples.
 Early traders, warriors and holy men brought Islam into the Temne area by way of other ethnic groups.
 According to John Shoup, Islam was brought in the 17th century by Mende traders from the south, and according to Rosalind Shaw it was brought beginning in the 18th century, by the Susu from the north and the Mandinka and Fulani from the northeast.

 The conversions among Temne to Islam progressed through the 18th and 19th century.
 In the northern parts of Sierra Leone, close to Futa Djallon, the conversions were near complete, and chiefdoms were Islamic.
 However, in the southeastern parts of Temne territory (central Sierra Leone), according to Shaw's personal account, the conversion of Temne people have been semi-Islamic where people have syncretized Islam with traditional religious ideas rather than abandoning them outright.
 These southeastern Temne believe in spirits and divination by believing that their ancestral spirits reside in a transitional region before proceeding to the Islamic idea of an eternal paradise or hell.
 Those who are literate recite Quranic prayers, others offer the daily prayers required in Islam.
 Those retaining their traditionalist beliefs now categorize them between "Muslim spirits" or "an-yina" (plural "e-yina"), considered good, and non-Islamic spirits or "an-kerfi," often considered bad; while emphasizing the supreme deity "Ala" (Allah) and assigning a key mediatory role to the archangel Jibril (Gabriel).
 "Far from reducing Temne concepts, then, Islamisation (in southeastern Temneland at least) has generated further cosmological elaboration", states Shaw.

 Precise estimates of Muslims among the Temne alter.
 Bankole Taylor states an estimated 90% to 95% of Temne people to be Muslims.
 John Shoup states that "by the early 20th century, the majority was Muslim", while Sundkler and Steed state "most of the Temne people have become Muslim".